kwaldenphd/social-media-targeted-advertising/README.md

 Discussion questions:
 - What happened?
-- Who was involved
+- Who was involved?
-- How did we find out
+- How did we find out?
-- What was the goal/purpose
+- What was the goal/purpose of the targeted ads?
-- What tech was used
+- What kinds of technology (or technology platforms) were targeted?
 - Other comments/questions/observations

 # The Data